anasty17/mirror-leech-telegram-bot/README.md

 - Multi-Search by token.pickle if exists
 - Extract rar, zip and 7z splits with or without password
 - Zip file/folder with or without password
-- Use Toke.pickle if file not found with Service Account
+- Use Token.pickle if file not found with Service Account for all Gdrive functions
 - Random Service Account at startup
 - Mirror/Leech by reply (soon will add for watch and clone)
-- Search for torrents with variable plugins using qBittorrent search engine
+- Search for torrents with Torrent Search API
+- Docker image support for `linux/amd64, linux/arm64, linux/386, linux/arm/v7, linux/arm/v6`
 - Many bugs has been fixed

 ## From official and Other Repositories